Will AI Be the End of Employees and Workers?

 Research Becomes Gold

 AI requires information.
-As we just saw, one detail of accurate information can be drowned out by incorrect and irrelevant information.
+As we’ve seen, one detail of accurate information can be drowned out by incorrect and irrelevant information.
 AI will not be able to stop this.
 In fact, AI will amplify the incorrect information.

 Exercise 1